SoftwarePotential/samples/Licensing/Desktop/Standalone/README.md

 * Navigate to [Software Potential service's Manual Activation page](https://srv.softwarepotential.com/Activation.aspx)
 * Paste the license request, load the license and click Activate
 * Download the generated License (.bin) file
-* Back in the demo app click Browse and navigate to the location of the downloaded License file
+* In the DemoApp open the Offline Tab of the activation form (Licenses|Activate on the sample's menu)
-* Click install
+* Click Install and select the downloaded License file

 ## Viewing the licenses list